mozhdehNouri/CoroutineFlowAdvance/app/src/main/java/com/example/coroutineflowadvance/flow/intermediate_operator/IntermidateOperator.md

 Intermidate operator:

+Intermidate operator unlike terminal operator perform instructions and produces a new flow.

-this intermidate operator*Intermediate operators*on the flow such as map, filter, take, zip, etc are functions that are applied to the*upstream*flow or flows and return a*downstream*flow where further operators can be applied to.
+*Intermediate operators* on the flow such as map, filter, take, zip, etc are functions that are applied to the*upstream*flow or flows and return a *downstream*flow where further operators can be applied to.
 Intermediate operations do not execute any code in the flow and are not suspending functions themselves.

 we can say with terminal operator we can apply our emision on flow and return new and transformed flow.

 instead of terminal operator except launchIn and asLiveData() are suspend function the intermidate operator not suspend function.

 the intermidate operator aren't suspend function but most of them get a lambda which perform